splunk/public-o11y-docs/alerts-detectors-notifications/autodetect-list.rst

 Service request rate
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 - Description: Alerts when a sudden change in request rate occurs.
 By default, the alert fires when the request rate in the last ten minutes (current window) exceeds the baseline of the preceding hour (historical window) by more than 3 deviations.
-The alert clears when the latency goes back to less than 2.5 deviations above the norm.
+The alert clears when the request rate goes back to less than 2.5 deviations above the norm.
 - SignalFlow function: See the function in :new-page:`SignalFlow library <https://github.com/signalfx/signalflow-library/blob/master/library/signalfx/detectors/autodetect/apm/requests.flow>` repository on GitHub.

 The following table shows customizable arguments for this detector.
 To learn how to use and customize AutoDetect detectors, see :ref:`autodetect`.